jolie/vscode-jolie/README.md

 - Created extensions configuration parameters:
   - `Server Port`: the TCP port of the Jolie LSP Server.
 Default is `9123`.
   - `Show Debug Messages`: if set to true, show debug information in the output channel `Jolie LSP Client`.
 The Output view is toggable under View -> Output.
 The channel selection is via the dropdown menu on the left.
-- The Jolie LSP Server process is closed when also the client closes.
+- The Jolie language Server process should be closed correctly now.
 - Error message in case the Jolie LSP Server cannot start properly (includes information on how to solve the problem via extension configurations).

 ### 1.0.0